KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 ## Screen sizes

-KeyboardKit has ``CoreGraphics/CGSize`` extensions for detecting which kind of hardware you're on, for instance to define and compare various device screen sizes.
-Tap the link for a complete list of sizes.
+KeyboardKit has `CGSize` extensions for detecting which kind of hardware you're on, for instance to define and compare various device screen sizes.

-You can use ``CoreGraphics/CGSize/isScreenSize(_:withTolerance:)`` to check if a certain size matches a screen size in any orientation.
+You can use `isScreenSize(_:withTolerance:)` to check if a certain size matches a screen size in any orientation.
 It uses a low tolerance by default to support slight variations between model changes of the same device type.